National Police Chiefs' Council - Media and Digital Manager

 - Substantial experience of proactive and reactive media handling dealing with national media.

-- Flexitime, with the ability to undertake your hours flexibly and in line with business needs.
+- Flexitime, with the ability to undertake your hours flexibly and in line with business need.

 - Hybrid working, with the ability to work remotely dependent on role.

-- Supportive and flexible training plan, including regular check-ins throughout your initial period of joining us to ensure you are up to speed with the role and getting the support you need.
+- Supportive and flexible onboarding plan, including regular check-ins throughout your initial period of joining us to ensure you are up to speed with the role and getting the support you need.

 VETTING

-Applicants must hold or be prepared to undergo National Security Vetting (NSV) at NPPV2 or RV and CTC level before taking up the post.
+Applicants must hold or be prepared to undergo National Security Vetting (NSV) RV and CTC level before taking up the post.

 APPLICATION REQUIREMENTS